acg/acg.github.com/_posts/2011-02-07-bouncing-hopping-tunneling-with-tcpforward.markdown

 Or, rsync:

 {% highlight bash %}
-rsync -e "ssh -p 9922" somedir/ gateway:somedir/
+rsync -e "ssh -p 9922" -avzp somedir/ gateway:somedir/
 {% endhighlight %}

 Remember to kill the tcpforward session on *gateway*, or your sysadmin may get angry, annoyed, frightened, or all of the above.